MISMO COMPLIANT

 Subcontractors and material suppliers who need to notarize lien waivers or payment affidavits before receiving payment can use remote online notarization to complete the process without leaving their job site or office.

-Property owners who need to sign and notarize an owner-builder affidavit, a permit authorization form, or a notice of commencement may find remote notarization more convenient than scheduling an in-person appointment.
+Property owners who need to sign and notarize an owner-builder affidavit or a permit authorization form may find remote notarization more convenient than scheduling an in-person appointment.

 Frequently asked questions